DNTM2802/players-reputation-management-oauth2/README.md

 ```
 The above commands create a Python virtual environment, install the requirements in it,  run the project in the port 8000.
 You can access the OAuth2-Resource Server web interface in http://127.0.0.1:8000.

 When the server is started, an empty SQLite database is created.
-To create the tables and populate the database with test players, an admin user and the OAuth2.0 appllication, you can run the below commands:
+To create the tables and populate the database with test players, an admin user and the OAuth2.0 appllication, you can run the below commands in another terminal window (within the virtual environment):
 ```
 python3 manage.py migrate
 python3 manage.py loaddata fixtures/player.json --app accounts.player
 python3 manage.py loaddata fixtures/application.json --app oauth2_provider.application
 ```

-In the file `data.txt` you can find the credentials for the test users and the credentials for the admin user.
+In the file `auth_server/data.txt` you can find the credentials for the test users and the credentials for the admin user.
 If you want to interact with the admin panel, you can go to http://127.0.0.1:8000/admin.
 The admin panel allows to manipulate users directly, as well as manipulate OAuth2.0 tokens, applications and so on.

 Now, you can run the Tables Matchmaker and the Match Manager.
 Start a new terminal and run the below commands:
 ```